 You can use the button below to submit the independent reporting line form, or see the getting in touch section for other ways to report information.

-All correspondence received will be treated in confidence, and we would encourage correspondents to provide their contact information so that they can be approached directly by HMICFRS staff who are involved in the inspection process.
+All correspondence received will generally be treated in confidence, and we would encourage correspondents to provide their contact information so that they can be approached directly by HMICFRS staff who are involved in the inspection process.
 If we need to pass any of this information onto another party we will contact you first.

 The information provided can be broad ranging, and will help inform our inspection process by highlighting areas that fire and rescue service staff feel we, as an inspectorate, should be considering prior to and during inspection activity.